What is a counselor?

 Choosing the right fit

-Deciding between a counselor and a therapist depends on your specific needs.
+Deciding between a counselor and a therapist depends on specific needs.
 Here are some questions to consider: